Farama-Foundation/PettingZoo/README.md

 Operations are applied in the order of arguments to the wrapper function.

-## Markov Games Wrapper
+## Partially Observable Markov Games API

-We also include a wrapper to adapt games compliant with our API to a Markov game only API that some libraries, like RLlib, use, demonstrated below.
-This assumes a constant number of agents.
+We also include an alternative API and wrapper to handle partially observeable Markov games only.
+Markov games are games which alternate between the environment stepping and all agents stepping at once, and exclude chess for instance.
+Important existing multi-agent code bases, like RLlib, are built around this API.
+This API assumes the number of agents cannot be changed.
+Using it looks like this:

 ```
 from petttingzoo.utils import markov_game